kiliankoe/vvo/README.md

 ## Libraries

 Client libraries for various languages, sorted roughly by their feature set.
+Although the names are specific to the DVB, most if not all of them are compatible with everything in the VVO network.

 - [`dvbjs`](https://github.com/kiliankoe/dvbjs) - Client library for Node.js
 - [`dvbpy`](https://github.com/kiliankoe/dvbpy) - Client library for Python